 CHAMP Camp is a community where victories, big and small, are celebrated.
 Campers build faith in themselves and trust in others . . . and it’s here where grand accomplishments happen because of imagination and motivation.

 Each family is asked to contribute to the cost of camp, but no one is turned away for inability to pay.

-We have been happily hosting campers and counselors for over twenty years from over 15 states.
+We have been happily hosting campers and counselors since 1991 from over 15 states.

 CHAMP Camp Mission

 CHAMP Camp provides a week-long, summer camp experience for children and adolescents with tracheostomies and those who require technological respiratory assistance.
 Our campers enjoy and fully participate in outdoor summer camp activities including swimming, canoeing and climbing that encourage independence, confidence, and self-esteem to create memories that last a lifetime.

 CHAMP Camp is not only a physical place, but a community where children who are technologically-assisted experience the wonder, beauty and challenge of the outdoors.
 It is a community where campers and counselors think of each other first; giving and receiving from each other; and supporting and respecting each other in our feelings and experiences.

 It is a community where health care professionals become counselors, modeling their love of the experience; allowing kids to be kids; and making medical arrangements as to not compromise the adventure and enjoyment of camp.

 It is a community rich with personal expression, individual diversity, and opportunities to grow and succeed physically, intellectually, emotionally, spiritually and socially, and “discover one’s place in the sun.”

 CHAMP Camp, Inc. had its beginnings in early 1991 when David Carter, a hospital administrator with a respiratory therapy background; and Nancy McCurdy, a child life specialist, had a vision of providing a summer overnight camping experience for children with tracheostomies and those requiring technological and ventilator assistance.